 The identification field contains the identification string transmitted.
 The field uses the alphanumeric field entry method.
-The characters allowed in the string are 0 - 9, or A - Z. The maximum number of characters allowed is six.
-The default for this field is the ASCII string "JCAIR".
+The characters allowed in the string are 0-9, or A-Z. The maximum number of characters allowed is six.
 The "space" character may be entered either at the beginning or end to allow entry of character strings shorter than six.